Drinking Your Way Around PA at Pennsylvania Libations

 The first one is easy- everyone knows Primanti Brothers.
 From there, what we would call iconic food in Pittsburgh can vary substantially based on who you ask.
 Is a pierogi a Pittsburgh food?
 What about Beto's pizza?
 Or how about something more unusual like chipped chopped ham?
 Or how about famous desserts, breakfast spots, and more?

-When we sat down to think of it, we came up with a list of 15 definitive Pittsburgh foods.
+When we sat down to think of it, we came up with a list of several definitive Pittsburgh foods.
 Some are famous because they were created here.
 Some are adopted foods from other cultures that are widely integrated into our local diet.
 Some are in specific categories that have die-hard followings (like our local famous chocolate shop- every city has one).
 Others still were created in nearby states but popularized in Pittsburgh as its first major market.

 While this list is not comprehensive to hit everything that could be considered popular food in Pittsburgh, we did opt to select what we believe are the most well known and are unique to the region all the same.